 Summary of results

-With the evaluation project completed last July, the equipment – tablets, solar charging system and RACHEL– were officially handed over to the five communities where the MLLs were set up.
+With the evaluation project completed in July 2018, the equipment – tablets, solar charging system and RACHEL– were officially handed over to the five communities where the MLLs were set up.
 Since then, each community has taken it upon themselves, without funding, to keep the MLLs open for students.
 Teachers in one community set up their own group to use the MLL for content learning, as well as pedagogical support.

 We are proud of the impact the MLL has had on these communities.
 It was our goal to put learning directly into the hands of students in a fun and interactive way to help them overcome the almost insurmountable learning conditions where they live.